lucky-elsa/Atlas/README.md

 # Patch note:
-- Base is around 70% ready!
+- Base is around 40% ready!
+- I have fucked up the code in rush  😥😥 !!
+Wait for me to fix it !!
+Don't do any changes now !!
+Code fucked up !!

 <br>